 if a1 is true (1) or omitted, ref_text is considered an A1-style reference

 if a1 is false (0), ref_text is interpreted as an R1C1 style

-Normally, INDIRECT function in Excel uses A1 notation.
+Normally, the INDIRECT function in Excel uses A1 notation.
 Each cell address consists of a column letter and a row number.
-However, INDIRECT function in Excel also supports R1C1 notation.
+However, the INDIRECT function in Excel also supports R1C1 notation.
 In this system, cell A1 is referred to as cell R1C1, cell A2 as R2C1, and so on.

-Now, in this INDIRECT Excel example we will be using the R1C1 style due to the requirement as the columns with month would be growing.
+Now, in this INDIRECT Excel example, we will be using the R1C1 style due to the requirement as the columns with month would be growing.

 And, since we are using the R1C1 style here, we will pass a false value for the a1 argument.

 Now, let us add one more column with the month of April Sale.